< Back to blog

 • Dives into advanced features like inventory management, job costing, barcode scanning, and advanced reporting

-• Shows how Method—the CRM with a real time, two-way QuickBooks sync—adds cloud access, automation, and consolidated dashboards so you can streamline workflows and make informed decisions without buying an ERP
+• Shows how Methodthe only CRM that connects multiple QuickBooks accounts in one place—adds cloud access, automation, and consolidated dashboards so you can streamline workflows and make informed decisions without buying an ERP

 Let’s dive in!